If you want to start work or return to work

 The thought of working for the first time, or getting back into work, may feel like a big step.
 A good start is to think about what job you might want by recognising your skills and interests, and finding out what support might be available to help you take this step.

 If you are claiming benefits, then working or studying might impact these benefits, and so it would be a good idea to get a benefit check before you make any decisions – the Carers UK Adviceline can carry out a benefit check for you.

-If you are not sure what you would like to do, start by recognising the skills and interests you have.
+If you are not sure what you would like to do and where to begin, start by recognising the skills and interests you have.